profanity-im/profanity-plugins/README.md

 ./configure-plugins
 ```

-This script currently forces support for C, Python and Ruby.
-Lua support for all platforms is still in progress.
+This script currently forces support for C and Python.
+Ruby and Lua support for all platforms is still in progress.

 Loading plugins
 ---------------